-Students must carry their own personal health insurance.
-All students are required to have and maintain continuous health insurance coverage while they are enrolled at the University.
+Students attending clinical rotations must carry their own personal health insurance and maintain continuous health insurance coverage while they are enrolled at the University.
 Documentation of health insurance coverage must be provided annually.
-Student Affairs can provide assistance with health insurance options.
+Student Affairs and the Compliance Operations Office can provide assistance with health insurance options.